JYeoMJ/Generative-AI-Repository/README.md

 # Introduction to OpenAI API

 The OpenAI API allows developers to access and utilize OpenAI's artificial intelligence models in their applications.
 This document aims to provide a brief overview and examples of how to interact with the OpenAI API.
-In addition, course materials and notes from DeepLearning.AI on Generative AI are included in the corresponding folders of this repository.
+In addition, course materials and notes from DeepLearning.AI on Generative AI are included in the corresponding folders of this repository, and will be updated along the way.

 ## Setting the API Key